-If 2020 taught us anything, it is that we should all have ways to get quality workouts inside our own homes.
+If a global pandemic taught us anything, it is that we should all have ways to get quality workouts inside our own homes.
 We expect this trend to endure in 2021 and beyond.

 While the “smart bike trainer” phenomenon had been gradually building for years, a worldwide pandemic really shifted it in to high gear.
 Waits for new smart trainer units hit three months at one point, and the popular streaming service, Peloton, saw its stock price shoot from $19 to $91 dollars per share.

 Why the popularity?
 Pairing a turbo trainer that can connect to apps like Zwift or Peloton makes for an entirely different indoor cycling experience.
 For those who do at least some of their riding and training indoors, it is probably safe to say this new technology is a gamechanger.

 We could probably do a piece on smart bike trainers, and then another piece on all of the apps available to someone who wanted to do smart cycling workouts.
 We decided, however, that it would be most useful to our readers if we put them together, in the same article, because one feeds off the other.

 When we started doing a roundup on the market of smart bike turbo trainers, smart stationary bikes, and the apps that go with them, our head began to spin.
 The choices, and the number of “if-then” statements, can be a bit overwhelming.
 We will do our best to simplify everything into plain terms.